by Frank Thomas Smith

 I am not suggesting a return to the old monopolistic fare-setting system.
 There was, after all, abuse.
 Although customer service was far superior, fares were uncomfortably high as well.
 But if the state is incompetent to control the process and usually corrupt as well, and a so-called free market turns the process over to the giants who engage in a game of thrones to the detriment of the consumer, why not turn the control process over to those who are directly engaged in the process itself, including those who, until now, have had neither voice nor vote in what they pay for: the consumers – (in the air transport industry the passengers and cargo shippers).

 Process Groups consisting of Producers, Distributors and Consumers would be organized according to the product to be distributed and consumed.
 In the air transport industry these would be representatives of a) the airlines, b) the travel agents and c) the passengers.
 (The latter would certainly insist on being treated as human beings rather than sardines in Economy Class.)
 In the automobile industry: manufacturers, dealers, users.
 Almost all industries already have trade organizations at two levels: Producers and distributors; only the consumers are not organized.
-Theoretically, their interests are defended by the state, which in practice defends the interests of the highly-organized producers.
+Theoretically, their interests are defended by the state, which in practice defends the interests of the highly-organized producers with their armies of well-funded lobbyists.

 These Process Groups would have to be put in place by law, because it is unlikely that the producers would agree to having their power reduced.
 It should be understood that the same people – owners, managers, CEOs, etc, - would continue to run their companies, so personal initiative would not be affected.
 The Process Groups would decide on prices and quality.
 If the airlines want a certain price for transportation from New York to Tokyo, for example, or a manufacturer wants a certain price for a car, they must justify this figure to the Process Group.
 The consumers´ representative would tend to want a lower price, the distributor would tend to be neutral because lower prices mean more sales, but higher prices mean higher commissions.
 The price, in other words, must be fair, reasonable and acceptable to the consumers.